Paul Rusesabagina, of ‘Hotel Rwanda’ fame, arrested on terrorism charges

 A year later, he was awarded the Presidential Medal of Freedom by President George W. Bush.

 In the years following the film’s release, Rusesabagina became more vocal in his criticism of Paul Kagame, the former commander of the Rwandan Patriotic Front, which ended the genocide.
-Kagame has been Rwanda’s president ever since.
+Kagame became the country’s de facto leader after the genocide and then became president in 2000.
 His government has stifled independent media and political opposition, often linking dissent with genocide denial, a deeply taboo topic in the country.

-A statement issued by the Rwanda Investigation Bureau said that Rusesabagina, 66, was arrested in Kigali in cooperation with unidentified international law enforcement agencies.
+A statement issued by the Rwanda Investigation Bureau said Rusesabagina, 66, was arrested in Kigali in cooperation with unidentified international law enforcement agencies.
 In tracking down dissidents, Rwanda has often taken its time and sought the help of other countries, such as South Africa.

 “No one can take the lives of Rwandans and get away with it,” the bureau’s spokesman, Thierry Murangira, said at a news conference Monday.

 Similar allegations against Rusesabagina emerged in 2011, but he was not formally charged.
-He has lived in exile in both the United States and Belgium in recent years, citing the threat of arrest.
+He has lived in exile in the United States and Belgium in recent years, citing the threat of arrest.

 In a 2006 op-ed in The Washington Post, Terry George, director and producer of “Hotel Rwanda,” wrote of Rusesabagina’s rise and fall in the eyes of the Rwandan state.

-“When the film was released, Rusesabagina was acknowledged as a hero not just by ordinary people across the United States and Europe but also by diplomats, politicians, journalists and Rwandan officials in diplomatic posts here,” he wrote.
-After news began spreading that Rusesabagina intended to form a political party, however, a “smear campaign” began.
+“When the film was released, Rusesabagina was acknowledged as a hero not just by ordinary people across the United States and Europe but also by diplomats, politicians, journalists and Rwandan officials in diplomatic posts here,” George wrote.
+After news began spreading that Rusesabagina intended to form a political party, however, a “smear campaign” began, the filmmaker wrote.

 Just a few months after the film was screened in front of thousands in Kigali’s biggest stadium, Kagame called Rusesabagina a “manufactured hero.”

-“He should try his talents elsewhere and not climb on the falsehood of being a hero, because it's totally false,” he said.
+“He should try his talents elsewhere and not climb on the falsehood of being a hero, because it’s totally false,” the president said.

-Note: Correction: An earlier version of this story incorrectly stated that Kagame has served as president since the end of the Rwandan genocide in 1994.
-He became president in 2000.
-The story has been updated.